elvisimprsntr/siriproxy-redeye/README.md

 ThinkFlood had recently added a REST interface to both the original RedEye WiFi unit as well as the RedEye Pro models.
 It does not work with the RedEye Mini.

 The [RedEye Advanced Programming Manual] (http://thinkflood.com/products/redeye/programming-manual.pdf) documents the REST interface for both the Redeye and the RedEye Pro.

+Here is a simple [BASH script] (https://gist.github.com/3961767) which you can modify to retreive the information you need to modify this plugin for your setup.

 Installation
 ------------